-- The purpose of the Operational Staff H&S Committee is to promote good H&S practice across the Authority and act as a "Champion" on H&S issues. - The committee should promote the "positive" effects that good H&S can have when embedded into all operational activities. - H&S procedures should be seen as an aid to ensure we work in a safe and beneficial way, not a way of making work more difficult. - The Operational Staff H&S Cttee should investigate issues referred to it by the Operational Risk Management Group, along with accidents and near misses involving operational staff, motor accidents and any operational breaches of health and safety investigated under the council disciplinary policy so that refresher/additional training needs can be identified.
-The committee's findings on all these issues will be reported to the ORMG in a timely manner. - ➤ The committee should also advise the Operational Risk Management Group on H&S issues referred to it by other parties. - ➤ The committee should adopt SMART reporting techniques for all issues sent to the group from whatever source. - The Operational Risk Management Group will manage Operational risks which affect the Council's ability to run its day to day services. - The Operational Staff H&S Committee will manage operational H&S issues which affect the operational staff in their day to day work carrying out the Council's operational services.
+- ➤ The purpose of the Operational Staff H&S Committee is to promote good H&S practice across the Authority and act as a "Champion" on H&S issues. - > The committee should promote the "positive" effects that good H&S can have when embedded into all operational activities. - ➤ H&S procedures should be seen as an aid to ensure we work in a safe and beneficial way, not a way of making work more difficult. - The Operational Staff H&S Committee should investigate issues referred to it by the Operational Risk Management Group, along with accidents and near misses involving operational staff, motor accidents and any operational breaches of health and safety investigated under the council disciplinary policy so that refresher/additional training needs can be identified.
+The committee's findings on all these issues will be reported to the ORMG in a timely manner. - > The committee should also advise the Operational Risk Management Group on H&S issues referred to it by other parties. - The Operational Risk Management Group will manage Operational risks which affect the Council's ability to run its day to day services. - The Operational Staff H&S Committee will manage operational H&S issues which affect the operational staff in their day to day work carrying out the Council's operational services.